-"According to a 2007 evaluation of the effectiveness of mouth guards in reducing injuries, the overall injury risk was 1.6 to 1.9 times greater without a mouthguard, relative to the use of mouth guards during athletic activity." - American Dental Association
+"According to an evaluation of the effectiveness of mouth guards in reducing injuries, the overall injury risk was 1.6 to 1.9 times greater without a mouthguard, relative to the use of mouth guards during athletic activity." - American Dental Association

 What is a sports mouthguard?